adorfman/dex/README.md

 ```

-The `from_command` attribute will execute the set command and, assuming the command exits with a value of 0, assign its' STDOUT to the value of the variable.
+The `from-command` attribute will execute the set command and, assuming the command exits with a value of 0, assign its' STDOUT to the value of the variable.
 If the command returns multiple lines the variable will become a list containing
 each line.
 If the command exits with a non-zero value then the variable will be assigned the `default` attribute value
 or remain undefined if no 'default' attribute is provided.

-`from_env` will check for a matching environment variable and if found will assign that value to the variable.
+`from-env` will check for a matching environment variable and if found will assign that value to the variable.
 When the environment variable is not defined the 'default' attribute value is used.

 `blocks` is similar to the root list in the Standard Format.
 It defines a list of named blocks of commands and nestable sub blocks of commands to run.